20steps/alexa/README.md

 Usage:
 * First register at the <a href="https://alexa.20steps.de">20steps Alexa Website</a>.
 * Configure the skill e.g. by entering the API Key of your UptimeRobot account.
-* After activating the skill in the Alexa App connect the previously registered account.
+* Connect the previously registered account in the Alexa App.

 TODO:
 * Self-registration and password reset for users at https://alexa.20steps.de  (wip)